 Jessica is a dancer, choreographer, and passionate teacher.
 As a competitive and professional dancer she has won many regional and national awards and has attended several conventions all over the U.S.A. for dance and dance education.
 She received a scholarship to dance at Zenon in Minneapolis, MN while attending UW, River Falls for her degree in dance education.
 In conjunction with New Beginnings out of New York Jessica enjoyed working with aspiring artists ending with a grand finale performance Off Broadway.
 She was a featured performer at the Phipps performing arts Center as well as performing in productions of “Anything Goes,” Grease,” “42nd Street” and “The Princess and the Pea” in the Minneapolis area.
 She has studied with professionals in the industry such as Keith Clifton, Dena Rizzo, Ellen Werksman and Marius Andahazy of the Andahazy Ballet to name a few.
 As a teacher for over 20 years her dancers and dances have won many local and nationally acclaimed awards for technique and choreography, as well as, gone on to be professional dancers of their own.
 She also organizes a private convention each year which gives over $2400 in scholarships to students of all ages and ability levels.
 Jessica continues to teach and loves working with young performers of all ages, as well as, being a busy mom of four.

 Wade has been dancing since the age of four.
 He was on the Christmas special “Dance Fever” in 1983 and competed for the show “Star Search” in 1984, all before the age of 11.
-He has won numerous national titles as dancer and is also a two time state champion wrestler and a Division one full scholarship athlete.
+He has won numerous national titles as a solo dancer and is also a two time state champion wrestler and a Division one full scholarship athlete.
 He began teaching at the age of 16 for his mother Pat Short who owned two dance studios from 1965-1991.
-Wade took dance classes at the University of Minnesota from 1991-1994 and attended two ballet intensives in 1996 and 1997 at the Finis Jhung Ballet School in New York.
+Wade took dance classes at the University of Minnesota from 1991-1994.
+He also has attended several ballet intensives in New York.
 He has also taken classes from Keith Clifton, Greg Russell, Marius Andahazy and many others.
-He has danced in two professional dance companies and performed professionally for 10 years in over 75 shows/5 industrials/3 commercials.
-He has performed at over 50 venues across the United States and taught master classes at 8 universities and at numerous dance studios across the U.S. He has been teaching now for over 20 years and has received over 75 choreography awards.
-His dances have won numerous national titles and special awards over that time.
+He has danced in multiple professional dance companies and performed professionally for 10 years in over 75 shows/5 industrials/3 commercials.
+He has performed at over 50 venues across the United States and taught master classes at 8 universities and at over 20 dance studios across the U.S. He has been teaching now for over 20 years and has received over 75 choreography awards.
+His routines have won numerous national titles and special awards over that time.
 He is also a published poet and has had showings and sales of his artwork in New York City.
 He is also a certified Zumba instructor.